-Insomniac presents Mau5trap at our downtown LA warehouse, featuring deadmau5, Anna, Monstergetdown and more TBA.
+Insomniac presents Mau5trap at our downtown LA warehouse, featuring deadmau5, Anna, Attlas B2B Matt Lange, and Monstergetdown.

 Joel Zimmerman doesn’t like being called a DJ.
 The dance music phenomenon from Toronto, better known as deadmau5, rolls his eyes at the description which he sees as a hopelessly outdated way of describing what he does.
 His sets are closer to live performances as he assembles tracks on the fly using cutting edge computer technology including software that he’s helped to write himself.